bkryu/Pub2vec-Recommender-System-for-Similar-Publications/README.md

 ### References
 [1] Leskovec, Jure, and Rok Sosič.
 "Snap: A general-purpose network analysis and graph-mining library."
 ACM Transactions on Intelligent Systems and Technology (TIST) 8.1 (2016): 1.
+[2] Tang, Jie, et al. "Arnetminer: extraction and mining of academic social networks."
+Proceedings of the 14th ACM SIGKDD international conference on Knowledge discovery and data mining.
+ACM, 2008.